How Many Calories Do Squats Burn?

 Squat Variations That Burn More Calories

-Not all squats burn calories the same way.
-A squat variation can significantly change intensity.
+Not all squats affect energy use in the same way.
+Different squat variations can significantly change overall intensity.

 Jump Squats, Split Squat, and Other Squat Variations